crcdng/smart_contract_101_archetype/Readme.md

 * an account, provided by Archetype
 * the smart contract code
-* a (public) node that allows us to deploy the smart contract to the Ghostnet blockchain
+* a connection to a public blockchain node that allows us to deploy the smart contract to the Ghostnet

 Let's deploy: